Reviews Archive

 Sound FX

-C64 (UK) - This version has no sound effects.
+C64 (UK) - This version has no in-game sound effects.

-C64 (US) - Not much going on sounds effect wise, most of them are adequate, though the grappling hook sounds a bit on the ridiculous side here.
+C64 (US) - There's not much going on sound effects wise, most of them are adequate, though some are ill fitting, the grappling hook sound effect for instance sounds a little bit ridiculous here.

 Winner Is: Spectrum